 The finance manager can simply log in to ADManager Plus and raise a request to allow the user Michael to access the resources in a folder “Financedocs”, as depicted in the figure below.

 Now that Nick has an approval process in place, his role is limited to approving requests raised by HR or managers (i.e. the “finmanager” in the example below).

 Even though the request process hasn’t changed for the finance manager, the approval system has made a world of difference to Nick.

 Nick is now able to return home early from work, spend quality time with his family, and even hit the gym every day.
 Does Nick’s story hit a little too close to home?
 You too can ease the burden of your help desk tasks.
-To learn how, just join us for our webinar on October 5th.
+Get free license for unlimited workflow requesters and try this feature now.
 Thank you for joining us for our Building a better help desk blog series.
 Just in case you missed the other installments, check them out here: